 We may be able to help you avoid jail time.
 And possibly get the charges reduced or dismissed altogether.

 Hire the Law Firm That Nevada Cops Themselves Use

 More so than anyone, the police know which criminal defense lawyers are top-notch.
 So who do Nevada cops go to when they themselves get in trouble?
 They come to us.

-The Nevada Association of Public Safety Officers (NAPSO) -- the state's largest peace officer association (currently 1,378 members) -- had to select one criminal defense firm to contract with to defend any of its members who face actual or potential criminal charges.
+Nevada Association of Public Safety Officers (NAPSO) is the state's largest peace officer association.
+NAPSO selected one criminal defense firm to contract with to defend any of its members who face actual or potential criminal charges.
 They chose us.
-(Learn more about our representation of NAPSO.)

 Criminal Defense Attorney Michael Becker

-Las Vegas criminal defense attorney Michael Becker has a long track record of winning dismissals and "Not Guilty" verdicts in the most serious felony trials.
-He achieved full acquittals at jury trials for rape, felony child abuse, attempted murder, forgery, mayhem, assault and battery, solicitation for prostitution and trespassing...to name a few.
-He has been named to many "top attorney" lists and appears as a legal expert for local and national media.
+Las Vegas criminal defense attorney Michael Becker has a long track record of winning dismissals and "Not Guilty" verdicts.
+Even in the most serious felony trials.
+He achieved full acquittals at jury trials for rape, felony child abuse, attempted murder, forgery, mayhem, assault and battery, solicitation for prostitution and trespassing.
+He has been named to many "top attorney" lists.
+He appears as a legal expert for local and national media.